Augustin Viard: Biography

 Augustin Viard was born in Provence in 1984.
 He studied the ondes Martenot at the Conservatoire de Boulogne-Billancourt and at the Conservatoire National Supérieur de Musique de Paris from which he graduated with a master's degree in 2013.

 Stage career

 He launched his career as a soloist and chamber musician with Ensemble Vecteur Ondes and Ensemble Volta.

 He played the ondes Martenot part of Ecuatorial by Edgard Varèse in Paris with the Ensemble Intercontemporain in 2012, under Susanna Mälkki.
 In 2015 he performed Jeanne d’Arc au bûcher by Arthur Honegger in Utrecht (Netherlands) with Het Promenade Orkest under Jos Vermunt.
 He has also given performances of this piece in Osnabrück (Germany) in 2017 with the Osnabrücker Symphonieorchester under Andreas Hotz, in Mexico City in 2018 with the Orquesta Filarmónica de la UNAM under Sylvain Gasançon, and in Katowice (Poland) in 2019 with the Polish National Radio Symphony Orchestra conducted by Alexander Liebreich.
 The same year, he performed the piece again with Marion Cotillard in the lead role, with the Orchestre National de Lille, conducted by Alexander Bloch, at the George Enescu Festival in Bucharest (Romania).

+Viard also performs the major and demanding works of Olivier Messiaen, such as the Turangalîla-Symphonie, performed in 2023 in the United States, the opera Saint François d'Assise under the direction of Kent Nagano in 2024 and with the Vienna Philharmonic conducted by Maxime Pascal in 2026, as well as Trois Petites Liturgies de la Présence Divine, led by Ingo Metzmacher the same year.